SeqRisk: Transformer-augmented latent variable model for robust survival prediction with longitudinal data: SeqRisk Model

-where \( \hat{R}_i \) and \( \hat{R}_j \) are the predicted risk scores for patients \( i \) and \( j \), \( t_i \) and \( t_j \) are the actual survival times, and \( \mathbbm{1} \) is the indicator function that returns 1 if the condition is true.
-While it does not account for changes in risk over time, it remains effective for real-world clinical settings, providing a straightforward and practical metric for supporting clinical decision-making.
+where \( t_p \), \( t_q \) are observed survival times, \( e_p \) indicates event occurrence, and \( \mathds{1} \) is the indicator function.
+While it does not capture time-varying risk, the C-index remains practical for summarizing model performance in real-world clinical settings.